magnus-eriksson/config/README.md

 $genres = $config->get('movies.genres'));
 # Returnes: ['action']

+# Push a new item to an existing array
+$config->push('movies.genres', 'Some new genre'));
+# If the target isn't an array, an UnexpectedValueException will be thrown.

 # Check if a key is set/exists
 # You can also $config->has('name'), which is an alias of exists
 if ($config->exists('name')) {